 “What is your favorite wine?”

 I don’t have an answer to that question.
-I just mumble something about footwear and wander off.
-I probably should just start saying Rioja.
+I mumble something about footwear and wander off.
+I probably should start saying Rioja.
 After all, it’s the answer to most questions: Where should I go on vacation?
 Where are my socks?
 What should I have for dinner?
 You know I’m right.

 One of the great truths of Rioja is that quality standards are ridiculously high.
-They bottom out somewhere around “very good” and crescendo somewhere around “sell your soul for another bottle”.
-The pricing is also tricky, good bottles can be had for $8, and amazing ones for less than $40.
+They bottom out somewhere around “very good” and crescendo somewhere around “sell your soul for another bottle.”
+The pricing is also tricky; good bottles can be had for $8, and amazing ones for less than $40.

+Montecillo is a standard in the world of Rioja, and I’ve reviewed their wines on many occasions in the past decade.
 This bottle offers up scents and flavors of an old farmhouse: firewood, saddle, and dried flowers.
 The palate is soft and rich, with notes of dark fruit and earth.
 The finish turns towards espresso and allspice.